 The house from a circa 1912 postcard

 House & Family History: Cotehele, one of the most complete medieval manors in England, was the home of the Edgecumbe family for almost 600 years.
 The house retains such a link to its past that, even today, it does not have electricity, so visitors are advised to avoid dull or overcast days!
 Cotehele was the Edgecumbe family seat until the 17th century, when they moved their primary seat to Mount Edgecumbe, but the house remained a secondary family home until it was given to the National Trust in 1949.
 Cotehele is composed of intimate medieval rooms built around three courtyards.
-The Great Hall has a superb timber ceiling, and boasts an enjoyable collection of arms and armour.
+The Great Hall has a superb timber ceiling, and boasts an enjoyable collection of arms and armor.
 The tower, which contains three bedrooms, was built in 1620.
 Charles I is said to have stayed here.
 (This history kindly provided by Britain Express: The UK Travel and Heritage Guide).

 Collections: Cotehele has a superb collections of textiles, armor, and furniture.